What You Need to Know About PMMA (Acrylic)

 Step Up Your Project with Yumoto Electric

-Yumoto Electric manufactures custom PMMA machined parts starting from a single piece.
+Yumoto Electric manufactures custom acrylic machined parts starting from a single piece.
 We have experience with over 200 materials, including metals such as aluminum alloys, stainless steel, molybdenum, and titanium; and engineering plastics including PEEK, POM, and MC Nylon.

 If you’re unsure about material selection or machining methods, we offer complimentary consultations to help optimize your design and production.
 For any questions, please feel free to contact us.